 4. Early Direct Deposit

-Chime: Chime members can get paid up to two days early with direct deposit, as well as enable the option to automatically save 10% of every paycheck.
+Chime: Chime members can get paid up to two days early with direct deposit, as well as enable the option to automatically save a percentage of every paycheck.
 That’s right.
 No more waiting for your money or worrying about lost paper checks.
 Chime gets you paid faster and helps you save money.

 Prepaid cards: All four of the prepaid cards also offer an early direct deposit option, allowing you to get your funds two days early.
 But unlike Chime, these cards are not tied into your savings account, leaving your personal savings up to you.

 Chime: Security is a priority at Chime, and this includes keeping your information and money safe.
 Deposits of up to $250,000 are insured through Chime’s partner, The Bancorp Bank, Member FDIC.
 Chime also uses 128-bit AES encryption to make sure your cash is parked safely.
 Here are some of the other security features you’ll get with a Chime account: